microsoftgraph/microsoft-graph-docs-contrib/concepts/existing-customer-migration.md

 <!-- This option will be available in late 2023.
 Stay tuned for more details. -->

-The new experience involves the requirements of each consent to have **one column set per dataset**, **one scope per dataset**, and **one destination sink per app registration**.
+The new experience involves the requirement of each app to be consented for **one** list of datasets, and each dataset should be mapped to **one** set of columns and **one** scope.

-For the tenants that comply with these requirements, the migration can be performed by the tenant admin in the Microsoft 365 admin portal.
+For the tenants that comply with these requirement, the migration can be performed by the tenant admin in the Microsoft 365 admin portal.
 Similarly to the self-serve migration, the process is done by clicking the following checkbox.

 ![A screenshot showing how to enable the new experience for data connect in the Microsoft 365 admin center.](../concepts/images/data-connect-new-consent-flow-one-click-enable-mgdc.png)